shuque/gotls/README.md

 ### Limitations

-gotls does not do certificate revocation checks (CRL, OCSP, or staped OCSP response).
+gotls does not do certificate revocation checks (CRL, OCSP, or stapled OCSP response).
 A future version might.

 ### Building